polyfact/hub/docs/README.md

 You can exit the REPL by either `CTRL+C` or typing `:repl/quit`.

 PS.
-Most probably you want to connect to the REPL from your editor, and not type in the terminal.
+Most of all you probably want to connect to the REPL from your editor, and not type in the terminal.

 ## Release